cypress-io/cypress-documentation/source/faq/questions/dashboard-faq.md

 ## {% fa fa-angle-right %} How is this different than CI?

-Cypress is **complementary** to your {% url "CI provider" continuous-integration %}, and plays a completely different role.
+Cypress is **complementary** to your {% url "CI provider" continuous-integration-introduction %}, and plays a completely different role.

 It doesn't replace or change anything related to CI.
 You will run Cypress tests in your CI provider.